galal-hussein/k3k/docs/cli/k3kcli_cluster_create.md

   -n, --namespace string              namespace of the k3k cluster
-      --persistence-type string       persistence mode for the nodes (dynamic, ephemeral) (default "dynamic") --policy string                 The policy to create the cluster in --server-args strings           servers extra arguments
+      --persistence-type string       persistence mode for the nodes (dynamic, ephemeral) (default "dynamic") --policy string                 The policy to create the cluster in --runtime-class-name string     runtime class name for alternative runtime for server and agents --server-args strings           servers extra arguments
       --server-envs strings           servers extra Envs
       --servers int                   number of servers (default 1)